 While dried mustard didn’t make the list, I find that I use dried mustard a lot for making salad dressings in the summer, so I would add it to the list.

-Take advantage of new coupons available through the Safeway Just for U app for McCormick spices, herbs and extracts to restock your tossed spices.
+Take advantage of a HOT Buy 2 Get 1 FREE sale and new coupons available through the Safeway Just for U app for McCormick spices, herbs and extracts to restock your tossed spices.
 New offers will be available every week during the month of October – so it’s the perfect time to restock your spice cabinet!

 - Save $1.00 on McCormick Gourmet Spices With Just for U Digital Coupon